cctbx/cctbx_project/simtbx/diffBragg/README.md

 <a name="poly"></a>
 ## Running `diffBragg.stills_process`

 Run `diffBragg.stills_process` in the same way you would run `dials.stills_process`.
-If you have a kokkos or a cuda build, and are working on a machine with configured GPU devices, add the flags `DIFFBRAGG_USE_CUDA=1` or `DIFFBRAGG_USE_KOKKOS=1` (note these cannot be toggled off with `DIFFBRAGG_USE_CUDA=0`: the flags can be set to anything, so long as they are set).
-And if using an mpi environment, use the correct wrapper (mpirun for openmpi, srun for SLURM).
+If you have a kokkos or a cuda build, and are working on a machine with configured GPU devices, add the flags `DIFFBRAGG_USE_CUDA=1` or `DIFFBRAGG_USE_KOKKOS=1` (NOTE: these flags can be set to anything, you could equally set `DIFFBRAGG_USE_CUDA=0`, so long as they are present in the environment, the corresponding kernels will be triggered!).
+And if using an MPI environment with `mpi4py` installed, use the correct wrapper (mpirun for openmpi, srun for SLURM).
 For example, on a Perlmutter allocation (NERSC), the following would work (where each compute node has 4 GPUs , hence the `num_devices=4`):

 ```
 DIFFBRAGG_USE_CUDA=1 srun -c2  diffBragg.stills_process process.phil "poly_images/job*/*.h5" mp.method=mpi num_devices=4  dispatch.integrate=True output.output_dir=poly_images/procPoly